Experience the forum

-This year in Vienna, the ESCRS is bringing the forum into a modern setting with the first ever Free Paper Forum.
+This year in Vienna, the ESCRS brought the forum into a modern setting with the first ever Free Paper Forum.

-In a specially designed room, delegates will be able to attend parallel sessions staged at a number of pods around the room.
+In a specially designed room, delegates were able to attend parallel sessions staged at a number of pods around the room.

 “The idea is really to provide a platform for informative, productive and relaxed interaction to enable delegates to experience free papers in a more stimulating way,” says Béatrice Cochener, President of the ESCRS.

-As in previous congresses, another major attraction for delegates in Vienna will be the Poster Village, which was first launched at the XXXII Congress of the ESCRS in London in 2014.
-A highly interactive area where particularly interesting posters are presented by the authors in an informal atmosphere, there are three different formats of poster presentation on offer at the Village: ePoster terminals, presented poster sessions and moderated poster sessions.
+As in previous congresses, another major attraction for delegates in Vienna was the Poster Village, which was first launched at the XXXII Congress of the ESCRS in London in 2014.
+A highly interactive area where particularly interesting posters are presented by the authors in an informal atmosphere, there were three different formats of poster presentation on offer at the Village: ePoster terminals, presented poster sessions and moderated poster sessions.

-For the moderated poster sessions, a designated moderator presents a thematic summary of the posters contained in that session, followed by a question-and-answer session with the authors and audience debate.
-The focus is firmly on audience participation and interaction to derive the maximum benefit from the presentation.
+For the moderated poster sessions, a designated moderator presented a thematic summary of the posters contained in that session, followed by a question-and-answer session with the authors and audience debate.
+The focus was firmly on audience participation and interaction to derive the maximum benefit from the presentation.

-First, second and third prizes of €2,000, €1,000 and €500 will be awarded to the best cataract and refractive posters at the Congress.
-Posters are judged based on: Originality, scientific quality, relevance to clinical practice and presentation.
+First, second and third prizes of €2,000, €1,000 and €500 were awarded to the best cataract and refractive posters at the Congress.
+Posters were judged based on: Originality, scientific quality, relevance to clinical practice and presentation.

-Bursaries have also been awarded to ESCRS trainee members with a high scoring accepted free paper or poster.
+Bursaries were also awarded to ESCRS trainee members with a high scoring accepted free paper or poster.

-The bursary grant includes free registration to the congress and an allowance of €1,000 to cover flight and hotel costs.
+The bursary grant included free registration to the congress and an allowance of €1,000 to cover flight and hotel costs.